xoolive/traffic/docs/gallery/landing_configuration.rst

 Landing configurations
 ======================

 A visualisation attempt at showing which landing configurations are the most commonly used at Zurich airport.
-Can you see the day when summer time CEST changes to CET?
+Can you spot the day when summer time CEST changes to CET?

 .. raw:: html